endymion/plantuml_diagrams/README.md

 #### Java

-To render the diagrams, you'll need to install Java.
+To render the diagrams, you'll need to [install Java](https://www.java.com/en/download/help/download_options.html).

 #### PlantUML

 And then you'll also need PlantUML.
-Grab the `.jar` file from https://plantuml.com/download
+You can download the .jar file by running the following command:

-This code assumes that the file is available as `plantuml.jar` in your project's `diagrams/` folder, where your PlantUML code files are located.
-You'll run the generator command from that current working folder.
-You can explicitly specify the path of the `.jar` file with a command-line argument if necessary.
+    $ bundle exec plantuml_diagrams download_jar

-You can make a `plantuml.jar` available by making a symbolic link from the file you downloaded with the specific version in the filename to the more generic name:
+This command downloads the PlantUML .jar file and saves it in the expected location within the gem.

-    ln -s plantuml-1.2023.5.jar plantuml.jar
+Alternatively, you can manually download the .jar file from https://plantuml.com/download and place it in the appropriate location.

 #### Graphviz

-Some diagrams also require Graphviz.
+Some diagrams also require [Graphviz](https://graphviz.org/).

 ## Usage